 |International Qualifiers||32||Round 1|

 Each of the matches is played out as a ‘best of’ number of sets.
-To win each set a player must win 2 legs to then be awarded the set.
+To win each set a player must win 3 legs.
+The exception to this is the deciding set on matches outside of the first round which must be won by two clear legs.
+If the deciding set gets to 5-5 in legs, the match becomes sudden death.
 The following structure is in place for the tournament proper.

 Number of Sets by Round